TheMdTF/mdtf-public/apis/matching-system/api/readme.md

 Scores should be, but are not required to be, consistent (unchanged) for existing templates if additional templates are added, that is, each score for a template should be independent of the presence or absence of other templates in the target set.
+Individual comparison scores should reflect (1:1) comparisons and should not be changed by the addition or removal of target templates in the list.

 ### Properties